 Pit bull type dogs can live a long time.
 Generally about 12-14 years.
 It is important to be sure you can be committed for this amount of time.
 Re-homing a pit bull is extremely difficult due to the overpopulation of this breed.

-Dog aggression is a very common trait of the pit bull breed.
+Dog aggression can be a common trait of the pit bull breed.
 All of our dogs are dog tested prior to being accepted into our rescue (and most of our foster families have another dog living in the home), however, it is important to understand the potential for dog aggression to develop.
 Dog aggression can certainly be managed but is something that requires continuous awareness.
-It is also important be sure you are able to keep your new dog separated from other animals within the home when you are not home.
-This is a good rule of thumb for all animals/breeds to ensure safety when you are not around to interfere.
+It is also important to be sure you are able to keep your new dog separated from other animals within the home when you are not home.
+This is a good rule of thumb for all animals/breeds to ensure safety when you are not around to supervise..

 Before adopting any animal, be sure to consider your financial situation.
 Vet bills can be expensive and it is important to recognize this ahead of time.
 It is also advisable to consider pet insurance which can be extremely helpful in case your dog ever gets sick or hurt.
 We are happy to offer further advice on this if needed!